aoreg/data-science-portfolio/bank_marketing/readme.md

 ---

-## Key Findings

-- **Call duration** is the strongest predictor but is only known after the call — it should be dropped for any real-time deployment
-- ROC AUC of ~94% across models indicates strong ranking ability despite the class imbalance
-- All three models achieve high recall at the cost of precision; threshold tuning would be the next step for a production system

 ---

+## Next Steps

+- Remove `LastContactDuration` and re-evaluate — it leaks post-call information and cannot be used for real-time scoring
+- Tune the classification threshold using a precision-recall curve calibrated to the bank's cost function (cost of missed sale vs. cost of unnecessary call)
+- Apply SHAP values for per-customer explanations to support frontline decision-making

+---

 ## Stack

-Python · pandas · NumPy · scikit-learn · XGBoost · matplotlib
+Python · pandas · NumPy · scikit-learn · XGBoost · matplotlib · seaborn